 4.)
-Take roughly 1 tbsp and roll into truffles using your hands….
+Take roughly 1 tablespoon – or use a small cookie scoop – and roll into truffles using your hands.

-5.) …and roll through a bowl with cacao powder to coat.
+5.)
+Then, roll through a bowl with cacao powder to coat.
 (You can use cocoa powder as well, but I prefer the lighter colour of the cacao and also its nutritional benefits.)

 As we’re only using a few ingredients, it is absolutely ESSENTIAL you’re using the best you can find.
 This means:

 Must be perfectly ripe and without brown spots.
 If you cut one open and it’s stringy, hard and bitter – sorry, it’s just not going to make a good truffle.